While it’s true that many individuals experience cognitive decline, I’ve found that a significant amount of them do not have symptoms.

 Usually less than 15 minutes

 Virtual testing using the MoCA is convenient and a simple way to screen for dementia for the convenience of your home.
-It’s quick and reliable, and may be helpful in taking the
+It’s quick and reliable, and may be helpful in taking the next step to get the help you need.

 David is the lead editor of OT Focus.
 He has been practicing as an Occupational Therapist since 2013.
 He specializes in acute care, hand therapy, and ergonomics.